 - Spa Whirlpool

 - Towels Provided

 - Washing Machine

-About this PropertyThis dazzling and open beach home is only a few sandy steps from the ideal north forest beaches!
+About this PropertyThis radiant and open beach home is only a few sandy steps from the polished north forest beaches!
 The kitchen, living room and dual dining areas are ideal for generous, casual gatherings as well as more intimate get togethers.
-A splendid pool area lets you extend entertaining and family activities outdoor.
-When it is time for fun and games the upstairs media room is just the place, with air hockey table and a enormous flat screen TV!
-Each bedroom and bathroom is appointed with a radiant, beachy vibe and designed with style and opulence in mind.
-Laundry facilities are both upstairs and down for comfort.
-This charming home is a brief walk or bicycle ride to Coligny, and a few steps in the other direction to the beach!
+A charming pool area lets you extend entertaining and family activities outdoor.
+When it is time for fun and games the upstairs media room is just the place, with air hockey table and a sizable flat screen TV!
+Each bedroom and bathroom is appointed with a dazzling, beachy vibe and designed with style and appreciation in mind.
+Laundry facilities are both upstairs and down for appreciation.
+This handsome home is a brief walk or bicycle ride to Coligny, and a few steps in the other direction to the beach!
 Make your holiday dreams come true in this oceanside hideaway!

 PROXIMITY TO BEACH

 • Heated* pool & spa *This pool & spa have a gas heater and can be heated for an additional fee of $575-$875 + tax per week depending on the season.
 If you would like to heat the spa only, the price per week is $225 + tax.

 • 8 TVs

 • 5,236 Square Feet